Dentistry for your Pets

 Dental Radiographs (X-rays)

 Some teeth are very obviously in bad shape and need to be removed, these teeth do not require x-rays to make this decision.
 Other teeth LOOK fine but underneath have rotten roots or other issues which can only be seen by dental x-rays.
-The only way to take dental x-rays is one your pet is under full anesthesia.
+The only way to take dental x-rays is when your pet is under full anesthesia.
 Older pets tend to have more bad teeth.
 Some breeds of dogs, especially small breeds are VERY prone to bad teeth due to genetics.
 We only want to put your dog under anesthesia once, which is why we need the x-rays.

 Any surgical extractions needed (IF ANY) require different amounts of time and different costs.
 We charge extract time in five minute increments.
-Hopefully, we have no extractions but this cannot be know until AFTER tartar is removed from the teeth and dental x-rays are done (as needed).
+Hopefully, we have no extractions but this cannot be known until AFTER tartar is removed from the teeth and dental x-rays are done (as needed).

 Teeth can have one, two or three roots.
 The more roots, the more time required to remove a tooth.
 Usually, a very diseased tooth is easier to remove that a tooth that is less diseased but still needs removal.
 The more extractions, the longer the anesthesia time.